 A Donut King franchise can potentially be the successful business venture you’ve always wanted.

-To get approved for a Donut King franchise loan though, it helps to speak to a mortgage broker who can assess your situation that fits your personal and business needs.
+To get approved for a Donut King franchise loan, it helps to speak to a mortgage broker who can properly assess your situation.

 How much can I borrow?